DanaInka/DanaInka/README.md

 - 👀 I’m interested in sustainable engineering
 - 🌱 I’m currently learning to set up a uniform data scheme for environmental data connecting life cycle assessment with finance optimization and ressource plannung.
 - 💞️ I’m looking to collaborate on all topics above for supply chain traceability.
-- 📫 How to reach me.Check out mail address at jodama.de
+- 📫 How to reach me.
+Check out mail address at jodama.de

 <!---
 DanaInka/DanaInka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.